-Whether you’re planting a garden, installing a mailbox, or hiring a contractor for a more complex job, it’s important to call 811 before digging in your yard.
+Whether you’re planting a garden, installing a mailbox or hiring a contractor for a more complex job, it’s important to call 811 before digging in your yard.

 Why?
 Calling 811 will get your underground utility lines marked and your project off to a safe start.

-Utility services such as cable TV, telephone, electric, gas, water, and sewer are often buried underground.
-Unintentionally striking one of these lines could result in more trouble than you’d expect – think power outages for entire neighborhoods, injury, fines, and/or repair costs.
+Utility service lines such as cable TV, telephone, electric, gas, water and sewer are often buried underground.
+Unintentionally striking one of these lines could result in more trouble than you’d expect (think power outages for entire neighborhoods, injury, fines and/or repair costs).

-That’s why it’s better to make a phone call than a judgement call.
+That’s why it’s better to make a phone call than a judgment call.

-The free, federally mandated national number to call before digging aims to make the process easier.
+This federally mandated national number aims to make the process easier.
 Instead of looking up phone numbers for all the local utility companies, you just need to call 811.
-Learn more at Call811.com.
+Learn more at call811.com.

 If you’re digging in a small area and don’t need your whole yard marked, you can outline the area of your project with white paint or flags.
 They’re easy to find at home improvement stores.
-Make sure to let the 811 operator know about your plans so he or she can direct the utility companies to the proper location.
+Make sure to let the 811 operator know about your plans to dig so they can direct the utility companies to the proper location.

 You need to dial 811 several days before you plan to start your digging project.
 Some states accept online requests, but it varies by location.
-Be sure to check your state’s one-call center for more detailed information.
+Be sure to check your state’s call center for more detailed information.
 Each state has different rules and regulations about digging.

 When you make your request, a representative will collect your information and notify local utility companies of your intent to dig.

-After you call, a professional will visit the dig site to mark the approximate location of all underground utility lines with spray paint or flags.
+After you call, a professional will visit the dig site to mark the location of all underground utility lines with spray paint or flags.

 The colored flags in your yard each have a meaning.
 The standard utility service paint or flags colors are:

 Blue: Drinking water

-- Yellow: Gas/Petroleum pipeline
+Yellow: Gas/petroleum pipeline

-Purple: Reclaimed water, irrigation, and slurry lines
+Purple: Reclaimed water, irrigation and slurry lines

 White: Site of intended excavation

 Pink: Survey markings

-The crew will make sure you know exactly where (and where not) to dig.
+The crew will mark underground lines so you know exactly where (and where not) to dig.
 The depths of utility lines may vary, and there may be multiple utility lines in the same area.
 Once your site is marked, it is safe to begin digging outside of the identified areas.

 Typical homeowners insurance policies do not provide coverage for damage to underground service lines or pipes.
 The lines can be damaged during excavation or digging from the weight of vehicles or equipment above ground.
 The costs to repair the damage can be substantial.

-If you have an ErieSecure Home® insurance policy, you can purchase additional protection that covers the cost of these service line repairs as well as related excavation costs, outdoor property damage, and even loss of use.
-With ERIE’s Service Line Coverage* as part of your home insurance, you won’t be stuck footing the bill on your own for these service line failures to your exterior underground service lines.
+If you have an ErieSecure Home® insurance policy, you can purchase additional protection that that provides coverage for the cost of service line repairs as well as related excavation costs, outdoor property damage and even loss of use, arising out of a covered loss.
+With ERIE’s Service Line coverage* as part of your home insurance, you won’t be stuck footing the bill on your own for these service line failures to your exterior underground service lines.

-Service line coverage is available when you add either the Plus or Select bundle to an ErieSecure Home® policy.
-Talk to your local Erie Insurance agent today who can explain the details and give you a quote on homeowners insurance that includes service line coverage.
+Service Line Coverage is available when you add either the Plus or Select bundle to an ErieSecure Home® policy.
+Contact us today to learn about the details and get a quote on homeowners insurance that includes Service Line Coverage.